 “My mom did things from a Catholic perspective and my dad from a communist perspective.
 But the values, I saw that they were the same.
 I saw that Mom prayed, and Dad tried to change the reality of poverty… I too operated under the logic of changing reality, not on Messianic views… So, my values, what are they?
 A strong sense of altruism that has stuck with me till today… a ‘militant’ altruism… not aggressive at all but very strong…”

-Francesco Carchedi is a social worker in Rome, Italy filled with a passion to heal the unfairness of poverty and disease.
+Francesco Carchedi is a social worker in Rome.
+He is filled with a passion to heal the unfairness of poverty and disease.
 I remember meeting Francesco as if it were yesterday.
-He was deeply influenced by his very observant Catholic mother and his father who was very committed to communism.
-Francesco has founded many organizations but the one that struck me as most profound is one that sends vans around Rome at night to check on prostitutes to see if they need medical care and to provide them help if they wish to get off the streets.
+He was deeply influenced by his observant Catholic mother and his father who was committed to Communism.
+Francesco founded many organizations, but the one that struck me as most profound is one that sends vans around Rome at night to check on prostitutes to see if they need medical care and to provide them help if they wish to get off the streets.